IN TODAY’S EDITION

 - Dear Democrats: Stop attacking the Electoral College.

-- The Left just can’t quite playing sexism games.
+- The Left just can’t quit playing sexism games.

 - If Barack Obama won the Nobel Peace Prize, why shouldn’t Donald Trump?